jozsefszalma/intranet_image_generator/README.md

 # Intranet Image Generator
-I wanted to show my family what I do for a living and what better way to make Computer Vision interesting than diffusion models?
+I wanted to show my family what I do for a living and what better way to make Computer Vision interesting than diffusion models?<br>
 I could have just shown them DALL-E 2, but what would be the fun in that?

 So I built: